 November 26, 1984: “The next generation of interesting software will be done on the Macintosh, not the IBM PC,” claims Microsoft co-founder Bill Gates in a BusinessWeek cover story.

 The claim would seem almost unthinkable coming out of Gates’ mouth just a few years later.
-But it comes at a time when Microsoft is best known as one of the biggest Mac developers.
+But it lands at a time when Microsoft is best known as one of the biggest Mac developers.

 Apple aims for the business market

-A few years later, in early 1984, Apple launched the first-generation Macintosh, which met with critical success and big early sales.
+A few years later, in early 1984, Apple launched the first-generation Macintosh, which met with critical success and impressive early sales.
 Notably, it was accompanied by Ridley Scott’s iconic “1984” ad, in which the sinister Big Brother figure represented IBM.

 To do this, Apple CEO John Sculley dreamed up the “Test Drive a Macintosh” campaign.
 The goal?
 Encourage average customers to give Apple’s revolutionary new computer a chance.